Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 This method of data generation is very simplistic.
 For starters, we only take into account the grader's skill when marking.
 When in fact there is a multitude of factors that would influence the accuracy of the student's grading.
 The difference in skill between the 2 students they are judging should influence their decision since a large gap in skill should make the judgement easier.
 Also, just because a student has a high score on the test, it doesn't mean that they would make a good grader.

 Let's think about a multiple choice test.
-If a student who knows exactly 0% of the answers is given 2 papers to mark, then he will have a 50% chance of choosing the correct paper.
+If a student who knows exactly 0% of the answers is given a matchup, then he will have a 50% chance of choosing the correct paper.
 However, this isn't necessarily true if the student is either malicious or if the student believes their incorrect answers to be correct.
 In these cases, the probability of the student choosing the correct paper is less than 50%.

 Let's take a different scenario.
-A paper in political science, while there are correct answers, often the quality of a paper is subjective.
+In the humanities, while there are correct answers, the quality of a paper can be subjective.
 In these cases, it's difficult to conclude that grading skill is a function of academic skill since reading and writing are two distinct skills.

 Clearly, there are different formats of tests and other models of marking behaviour.
 But for now let's take the multiple choice format, and the case where players aren't malicious or overly confident in incorrect answers.
 Let's also make the assumption that players with a perfect score will choose the best paper every time.
 With these assumptions, we can change $f$'s co-domain. $f: [0, 1] \rightarrow [0.5, 1]$.
 One function that fits this is $f(x) = 0.5 \cdot x + 0.5$.
 This is the approach I've taken.